git-moss/ConvertWithMoss/README-FORMATS.md

 The conversion process creates one destination file for each preset found in a SoundFont file.
 The mono files are combined into stereo files.
 If the left and right channel mono samples contain different loops, the loop of the left channel is used.

 There are metadata fields for creator and some description specified in the format.
 However, additional information like a category is retrieved from Broadcast Audio Extension chunks in the WAV files.
 If noch such chunks are present an [automatic detection](#automatic-metadata-detection) is applied.

+### Source Options

+* Prefix with file name: If enabled, the name of the Soundfont file is added to all resulting destination files.
+* Prefix with program number: If enabled, the preset number of the preset is added to the resulting destination file.

 ## TAL Sampler